Jackson State University: Sonic Boom of the South

 The marching band began in the 1940s at what was then Jackson State College, under the directorship of Frederick D. Hall, who had directed a band at the college as early as the 1920s, in addition to the chorus and orchestra.
 It was initially made up of students from Jackson College and Lanier High School.
-Founded as the Jackson State University Marching Band, the name "Sonic Boom of the South" was adopted by the school in 1971, after having been suggested by band members.
+Founded as the Jackson State University Marching Band, the name "Sonic Boom of the South" was adopted by the school in 1971, after being suggested by band members.

 The first full-time band director, William W. Davis, was appointed in 1948, replacing Charles Saulsburg, who had been director since 1947.
 Davis had previously played trumpet in Cab Calloway's band, and Calloway's musical style and showmanship influenced Davis's conceptualization of the marching band.
 The band at this time had around 20 members, increasing to 88 in 1963.
 Davis retired as director in 1971, but remained the chief arranger for the band.
 He was replaced by Harold J. Haughton.
 Haughton was instrumental in the creation of the Prancing J-Settes, the band's accompanying danceline.